-- (4) Without limiting the matters that may constitute a reasonable excuse for the purposes of subsection (2), a person has a reasonable excuse for failing to comply with that subsection if - (a) the person fears on reasonable grounds that disclosing the information would endanger the safety of any person (other than the person reasonably believed to have committed, or to have been involved in, the child abuse offence); or - (b) subject to subsection (5), reporting the information would disclose information in respect of which there is a lawful claim or right of privilege; or - (c) the person believes on reasonable grounds that - (i) another person has already reported the information to a proper authority; or - (ii) a proper authority already has the information; or - (d) the information is generally available to members of the public. - (5) Despite section 127 of the Evidence Act 2001, a member of the clergy of any church or religious denomination is not entitled to refuse to disclose information under subsection (2) on the grounds that the information was communicated to that member of the clergy during a religious confession.
+- (4) Without limiting the matters that may constitute a reasonable excuse for the purposes of subsection (2), a person has a reasonable excuse for failing to comply with that subsection if - - (a) the person fears on reasonable grounds that disclosing the information would endanger the safety of any person (other than the person reasonably believed to have committed, or to have been involved in, the child abuse offence); or - (b) subject to subsection (5), reporting the information would disclose information in respect of which there is a lawful claim or right of privilege; or - (c) the person believes on reasonable grounds that - (i) another person has already reported the information to a proper authority; or - (ii) a proper authority already has the information; or - (d) the information is generally available to members of the public. - (5) Despite section 127 of the Evidence Act 2001, a member of the clergy of any church or religious s.
+106 Part III - Crimes Concerning the Administration of Law and Justice and Against Public Authority denomination is not entitled to refuse to disclose information under subsection (2) on the grounds that the information was communicated to that member of the clergy during a religious confession.